jaffster595/Duplinator/README.md

 ## Usage

-1. **Run the Script**: Open a terminal or command prompt, navigate to the directory containing the script, and run:
+1. **Download and Run the Script**: Open a terminal or command prompt, navigate to the directory containing the script, and run:

    ```bash
    python duplicate_image_finder.py